Skip to content

 @Fields.uuid

-This id value is determined on the backend on insert, and can't be updated through the api.
+This id value is determined on the backend on insert, and can't be updated through the API.

 ts